SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 * allows to perform just a SPARQL CONSTRUCT query, see [line 10](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L10), and can leverage SPARQL constructs such as STRLANG to combine a string with a language tag, see [line 39](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L39)
 * allows to query multiple files, the GLEIF ELF Code list in CSV format and the Publications Office Country Authority Table in RDF format, via the SERVICE directive, see [line 27](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L27) and [line 47](https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L47)
 * can leverage the [string split function](https://jena.apache.org/documentation/query/library-propfunc.html) from the underlying Jena Fuseki, to split a string using a delimiter, see [line 55]( https://github.com/SEMICeu/Taxonomy/blob/master/Entity_Legal_Form/SPARQL-query-for-ELF.rq#L55)

+The SPARQL query:
+* filters only the legal forms in ACTIVE status, see line:

 The [server version of SPARQL-Anything](https://github.com/SPARQL-Anything/sparql.anything#using-the-server) has been downloaded directly in this folder so it can access to the GLEIF ELF Code list and to the Publications Office Country Authority Table